Paul-Dempsey/pachde-hc-one/README.md

 Pachde and HC One are not affiliated with or sponsored by Haken Audio or Expressive E.

 **Note**  — HC One has been designed and tested with EaganMatrix firmware version 10.09.
-Some features are not operational with newer firmware (version > 10.09), and an update to HC One will be required.
+Some features may not be operational with newer firmware (version > 10.09), and an update to HC One will be required.

 ## Modules